Antique RFC aviation prints

 Flying over the German lines, Lieutenant W. R. Freeman, of the Manchester Regiment and Royal Flying Corps, located the position of batteries, and conveyed the information by wireless messages from his aeroplane to the British artillery.
 Although the enemys bullets pierced his propeller and planes, he remained aloft for more than five hours during the day.
 For his gallantry, ability, and the very valuable work he performed, Lieutenant Freeman was deservedly awarded the M.C.

-Lieutenant Rhodes-Moorhouse Flying Over Courtrai to Bomb the Railway by Allen Stewart.
+Lieutenant Rhodes-Moorhouse Flying Over Courtrai to Bomb the Railway by Allan Stewart.

 On April 26th 1915, 2nd Lieutenant William Barnard Rhodes-Moorhouse, of the Special Reserve, Royal Flying Corps, set out from the British lines for the purpose of raiding the railway at Courtrai.
 On reaching the place he planed down to a height of 300 ft, and, under heavy shell fire, bombed the railway near the station.
 As he started on his return journey he received a mortal wound, but with great pluck and determination kept control of his aeroplane.
 He flew back, at a very low altitude, a distance of 35 miles to his starting point, and reported the success of his undertaking.
 He subsequently died of his wounds, but for his most conspicuous bravery a posthumous award of the VC was made.